PATH (rail system): 2020s

+Proposed expansions

 Newark Airport extension proposals

 In the mid-2000s, a Newark Airport extension was again considered as the Port Authority allocated $31 million for a feasibility study of extending service 2 mi from Newark Penn Station, estimated at that time to cost $500 million; the study began in 2012.
 In September 2013, Crain's reported that New Jersey Governor Chris Christie would publicly support the extension, estimated by then to cost $1 billion.
 The governor asked that the airport's largest operator, United Airlines, consider flying to Atlantic City International Airport as an enticement to further the project.

 In February 2014, the Port Authority's Board of Commissioners approved a 10-year capital plan that included the PATH extension to NJ Transit's Newark Liberty International Airport Station.
 The alignment would follow the existing Northeast Corridor approximately one mile (1.6 km) further south to the Newark Airport station, where a connection to AirTrain Newark is available.
 Five years of construction were expected to begin in 2018.

 In late 2014, there were calls for a reconsideration of Port Authority funding priorities.
 The PATH extension followed the route of existing Manhattan-to-Newark Airport train service (on NJ Transit's Northeast Corridor Line and North Jersey Coast Line as well as Amtrak's Keystone Service and Northeast Regional).
 On the other hand, there was no funding for either the Gateway Tunnel, a pair of commuter train tunnels that would supplement the North River Tunnels under the Hudson, or the replacement for the Port Authority Bus Terminal.
 In December 2014, the PANYNJ awarded a three-year, $6 million contract to infrastructure design firm HNTB to do a cost analysis of the Newark Airport extension.

 In 2017, the PANYNJ released a 10-year capital plan that included $1.7 billion for the extension; at the time, construction was projected to start in 2020, with service in 2025.
 A presentation at two December 2017 public meetings showed the new PATH station would include a park-and-ride lot and a new entrance from the nearby Dayton neighborhood.
 An extension of the PATH to Newark Airport was still being considered in mid-2022, but the PANYNJ announced in March 2023 that it was deferring funding for the Newark Airport extension to a future capital plan.